Kathy Maister's Start Cooking

 nutmeg flavor in mashed potatoes turns it from mashed potatoes into pure unmitigated comfort food.

-I got this tip from one of my favourite food writers, Jeffrey Steingarten, in his book “the Man who Ate Everything” – a great, fun read for foodie obsessives!!
+I got this tip from one of my favorite food writers, Jeffrey Steingarten, in his book “the Man who Ate Everything” – a great, fun read for foodie obsessives!!

 Will, when I was a child, my mom always mashed potatoes using a food mill.
 They always came out creamy and smooth and delicious.
 I was just reading a catalogue that had for sale, the exact same food mill my mom used.
 The price was $79.
 Yikes!
 That’s a lot of money for someone just starting out!